mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 4. Check for and remove orphaned JAR files from any old modules in the *userlib* subdirectory (for example, *javax.mail-1.6.2.jar* and *activation-1.1.jar*).

 {{% alert color="warning" %}}
-Certain functionalities of the Email Connector will not work correctly if the **Mx Model Reflection** module is not configured, or if you have not removed older email modules.
+Certain functionalities of the Email connector will not work correctly if the **Mx Model Reflection** module is not configured, or if you have not removed older email modules.
 {{% /alert %}}

 ### 1.3 Included Widgets {#included-widgets}